 Do not skip the beach for shopping.
 You can buy duty-free liquor and t-shirts in any Caribbean port.
 You cannot float in turquoise water under a divi-divi tree anywhere else on Earth.

 Want to plan a full Aruba trip after your port day convinces you to come back?
-Take the [Trip Planner Quiz](/#quiz) and I will build you a personalized day-by-day plan, or grab the [Ultimate Digital Map](/services) for every spot mentioned in this guide pinned to your phone.
+Take the concierge service and we will build you a personalized day-by-day plan, or grab the full activities guide for every spot mentioned in this guide pinned to your phone.